junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — Mr. Westerman moved to suspend the rules and pass the bill.
 - 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3228-3229)
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3228-3229)
+- 2025-07-15 — Received in the Senate.
+- 2025-12-09 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 291.